wp-plugins/twitter-image-host/readme.txt

 3. Visit the settings page and add your Twitter account to the list of authorised accounts
 4. Start submitting images - See the 'Posting Images' section for more

+If you find Twitter Image Host useful, please consider buying some awesome [Mac/iPhone software](http://atastypixel.com/products).
+Then tell all your friends.

+== Frequently Asked Questions ==

+= I get "Couldn't place uploaded file" messages =

+You probably need to create the folder in which Twitter Image Host stores uploaded images -- it will try to create the folder automatically, but it will fail if it doesn't have permission.

+Create a folder called `twitter-image-host-content` within the `wp-content` folder of your Wordpress installation, and make sure it has write permission for the web server user.

+= I keep getting 404 errors =

+Make sure your blog is using URL rewriting (i.e. your permalink structure is anything but the boring default `?p=###`).

 == Widget ==

 To use the widget, simply visit the Widgets page and drag the "Twitter Images" widget into a sidebar and configure it.